swansonk14/graphing_fleas/README.md

 * `num_fleas` - The number of fleas to simulate.
 * `flea_rows` - The initial rows of the fleas.
 None to start in the center vertically.
 Unspecified fleas will be placed randomly (except for the first, which will be placed in the center).
 * `flea_cols` - The initial columns of the fleas.
 None to start in the center horizontally.
 Unspecified fleas will be placed randomly (except for the first, which will be placed in the center).
-* `init_directions` - Initial directions of the fleas.
+* `init_directions` - The initial directions of the fleas.
 Unspecified fleas will start facing up.
 * `image` - The name of the image file in the `images` directory to use as the flea image.
 Current options: "flea.png" (default), "arrow.png".
 * `visited` - Add this flag to mark an X in squares which have been visited.
 * `coordinates` - Add this flag to display the coordinates of the squares.
 Coordinates are relative to the first flea's initial location, which is considered the origin (0,0).